jasonhansel/kineticvm/README.md

 5
 ```

+## Documentation

-Further documentation is forthcoming.
+Documentation for the full architecture is forthcoming.
 In the meantime, more code samples, with corresponding expected output, are contained in the `tests` directory.

+The codebase itself is not fully documented at the moment, but `rustdoc` documentation can be generated with `./generate-docs.sh` (currently tested only on Linux).

+## Future Plans

+* Add more documentation (see above).
+* Make the assembler and CLI simpler and more user-friendly.
+* Add more features by expanding the set of system registers.
+The [MIPS instruction set](http://www.mrc.uidaho.edu/mrc/people/jff/digital/MIPSir.html) may be a useful source of inspiration.
+Writing larger tests may make it clearer what features are needed.
+* Implement a proper garbage collector.
+Currently, the VM distinguishes between two types (integers and pointers); this feature should allow for [precise collection](https://en.wikipedia.org/wiki/Tracing_garbage_collection#Precise_vs._conservative_and_internal_pointers).
+* Create an integrated JIT compiler.
+It may be useful to have an LLVM backend, like [the one included in HHVM](http://hhvm.com/blog/10205/llvm-code-generation-in-hhvm).
+* Write a compiler for a (reasonably) high-level language that targets KineticVM.